VendelinSlezak/BleskOS/README.md

 # BleskOS
 Operation system working in protected mode with legacy boot.

-Alpha 2 version of VGA edition is already released!
-Check it on https://github.com/Klaykap/BleskOS-VGA-edition/releases/tag/alpha-2
+Main goal is develop operation system whose will be usable for normal user.
+Every version of BleskOS is tested on real computers.

 ### Drivers
 Graphic: